 - Sand flea rakes can be used to remove the sand fleas.

-- Avoid areas where sand fleas are known to be many.
+- Avoid areas where they are known to be many.

-It is possible for a person to get bitten by sand fleas while some will never get bitten this is because blood sucking parasites such as sand fleas are attracted to chemicals coming out of the body such as sweat, exhalations or emanations etc..
+It is possible for a person to get sand flea bites while some will never get bitten this is because blood sucking parasites such as sand fleas are attracted to chemicals coming out of the body such as sweat, exhalations or emanations etc..
 Some people just smell more pleasant than others and allergy response varies amidst individuals.